shuque/blrcode/README.md

 At the current time, Cloudflare and NS1 are known to implement Black Lies.
 Cloudflare actually has an additional hack to differentiate the empty non-terminal case.
-Instead of the correct response for an ENT, it returns a made up jumble of other RR types in the type bitmap.
+Instead of the correct response for an ENT, it appears to return in the NSEC bitmap the complete set of RR types that it supports except the RR type received in the query.
 That's quite ugly, and has the additional side effect of not being able to distinguish Empty Non-Terminals from other types of NODATA responses.
+Furthermore, it may cause issues with resolvers that implement aggressive NSEC caching together with RR type inference.

-Nevertheless, I've suggested to NS1 to implement something like this since it is usually much more important to detect non- existence.
+I've made an enhancement request to NS1 to implement another method to distinguish non-existence from an empty non-terminal response.
 The specific proposal under consideration is to add a private RRtype to the NSEC bitmap of Empty Non-Terminal responses.

 There are diagnostic and analysis tools that rely on obtaining correct DNS response codes.
 So, there needs to be a reliable way